bcgov/bcbb-gitops-docs/docs/01-bcgov-platform.md

 https://console.apps.silver.devops.gov.bc.ca/dashboards

-You will likely be greeted by the Pathfinder SSO
+You may be greeted by the Pathfinder SSO

 Select "Azure AD OIDC" and authenticate with your first.last@gov.bc.ca email address and using Microsoft Authenticator.